grapp-dev/stacks/README.md

 ### Example

-The following example shows how simple it is building screens without using neither _margin_ nor _padding_ properties in your style sheets objects.
-For debugging purposes, you may want to turn the debug mode on (pass the `debug` property to the provider) or use the customizable Grid component.
+The following example shows how simple it is building screens using `Stacks`.
+For debugging purposes, you may want to turn the debug mode on (pass the `debug` property to the provider) or use the customizable `Grid` component.

 |                               | Debug mode                          | Grid component                     |
 | ----------------------------- | ----------------------------------- | ---------------------------------- |